KatherineMichel/portfolio/doc/2024-recap.md

 Mom, me, and the lemurs!

 ![](2024-recap-images/lemurs-2.jpg)
-Me feeding a lemur a craisin out of the palm of my hand!
+Me feeding a lemur a craisin out of my palm!
+It's holding my hand.

 ![](2024-recap-images/tables-turned-1.jpg)
 Mom turning the tables on me at Tanganyka